What are some common misconceptions about the Inquisition?

 Truths about the Inquisition

-By Angelo Stagnaro – taken from article published in the National Catholic Register
+By Angelo Stagnaro – from the National Catholic Register

 1. In all the Inquisitions throughout Europe together, scholars estimate the number of people executed ranged somewhere between 3,000 and 5,000.
 That averages, at most, about fourteen people per year throughout the entire continent over a period of 350 years, and not the 10 million Dan Brown and those who think him a serious historical scholar, have suggested.
 (NB: The death of 10 million people would have completely and irrevocably depopulated Europe during the Medieval Ages.)